-We are also focusing on succession planning for women, ensuring equity of opportunity
+We are also focusing on succession planning for women, ensuring equity of opportunity for career progression.

 For Liberty Global U.K. we published the UK Gender Pay Gap report which can be found on our website.

 TOGETHER WE CREATE A CULTURE OF BELONGING (CONTINUED)